MihokXue/Pacific-saury/README.md

-The acoustic data, environmental data and codes used in analysis.
+The acoustic data, environmental data used in analysis.